-New build shared ownership, open market shared ownership, shared ownership resales, equity loans and intermediate renting
+Find out about new-build shared ownership, open market shared ownership, shared ownership resales, equity loans and intermediate renting.

 These schemes are designed to help people who live or work in Merton who would otherwise be unable to purchase homes in Merton.
 Housing association tenants are given priority over other applicants.